polcak/jsrestrictor/docs/index.md

 * **HTMLCanvasElement.toDataURL()** function can be used to fingerprint user's device.
 Canvas element provides access to HW acceleration which may reveal the card and consequently be used as a fingerprinting source,
 * **Geolocation data** can reveal the physical location of the device,
 * **navigator.deviceMemory** or **navigator.hardwareConcurrency** can reveal hardware specification of the device,
+* **Various Navigator object data** and **HTTP web requests, experimental only** (available only in the _Custom level_) which can be queried for information about the user's User Agent, platform, browser version etc.,
 * **navigator.cookieEnabled, experimental only** (available only in the _Custom level_) to determine if the client web browser has cookies enabled,
 * **XMLHttpRequest (XHR), experimental only** (available only in the _Custom level_) issues requests to the server after the page is displayed and gathered information available through other APIs.
 Such information might carry identification data,